 10 Symptoms of Alzheimer's Disease

-Today, Alzheimer's disease, a brain disease that affects 5% of people over 65, 20% of those over 80, and 30% of those over 90, is commonly referred to as dementia.
+Today, Alzheimer's disease, a brain disease affecting 5% of people over 65, 20% of those over 80, and 30% of those over 90, is commonly referred to as dementia.
 This disease causes progressively worsening losses in all cognitive functions of the brain, especially memory, and is among the most common types of dementia.
 When we think of Alzheimer's symptoms, the first thing that comes to mind is forgetfulness.
 However, it should not be confused with the occasional forgetfulness that everyone experiences in daily life.
-The forgetfulness of individuals diagnosed with this disease, for which no treatment has yet been found, reaches a level that negatively affects their daily lives over time.
+The forgetfulness of individuals diagnosed with this currently untreatable disease reaches a level that negatively impacts their daily lives over time.

 1. Personality Changes